-My wife and I began thinking about the possibility of paying off our mortgage early after we heard of other people doing it.
+My wife and I began thinking about the possibility of paying off our mortgage in 5 years after we heard of other people doing it.
 I know in my immediate family, no one managed to pay off their mortgage when they were young, but did that mean we couldn’t do it?

-When we first started thinking about it, we had a traditional 30-year mortgage and the mortgage payments were reasonable.
-We really had no trouble making the mortgage payment but we certainly didn’t have a ton of extra money lying around.
+When we first started thinking about it, we had a traditional 30-year mortgage, and the monthly mortgage payment was reasonable.
+We really had no trouble making the mortgage payment, but we certainly didn’t have a ton of extra money lying around.

-Well, about 3 years ago we did just that.
-We refinanced to a 15-year fixed-rate mortgage and decided we would do everything in our power to pay off our mortgage in 5 years, or less.
-We decided to take on this lofty goal and eliminate our mortgage in order to pay for things that added value to our lives – like more vacations!
+Well, about five years ago we did just that.
+We refinanced to a 15-year fixed-rate mortgage and decided we would do everything in our power to pay off our mortgage in 5 years or less.
+We decided to take on this lofty goal and eliminate our mortgage to pay for things that added value to our lives – like more vacations!

-I’m proud to say that we are 3 years in, and by the end of next year we will have our house paid off.
+I’m proud to say that just before our five-year refinance anniversary, we were able to pay our house off at 36 years old!
 We did this as a family of five on a single income.
 We were able to do it by living a frugal lifestyle, buying used instead of new, and keeping our mortgage payoff in the front of our minds.

 In this article, I will give you some tips on how we were able to achieve this goal, and how you can also!

 Should I Pay Off My Mortgage Early?
 Pros And Cons